logicfish/mobamb/README.md

 Also included is a runtime model with a rule-set based on the static analyser.

-The model represents a virtual ambient machine, and hosts mobile agents that react to conditions in the proccess structure within the ambient simulator.
+The model represents a virtual ambient machine, and hosts mobile agents that react to conditions in the process structure within the ambient simulator.

 Co-algebras, typed, secure safe, and boxed, ambients are supported.
 I also want to model the privileges system, and the secret ambients.